AlphaCraft9658/Themiify/README.md

 ```
 make
 ```
-You can use wiiload to send the Themiify.wuhb file directly to your Wii U or you can manually place it on the SD-Card once you're done building.

 ### Using Docker
 If you are at least somewhat familiar with Docker or have it installed on your system, this build method might be easier and quicker to use.<br/>

 #### Requirements
 - [Docker Engine](https://docs.docker.com/engine/install/) or [Docker Desktop](https://docs.docker.com/desktop/)
 - [Docker compose](https://docs.docker.com/compose/install/) - ( If you installed [Docker Engine](https://docs.docker.com/engine/install/) )